go140point6/pvpcoin-masternode-setup/readme.md

 ```
 tail -f ~/.playervsplayercoin/debug.log
 ```
 You'll see lots of stuff flashing by, let it run.
 You are looking for it to slow a bit once caught up to the blockchain.
-Hit ```ctrl-q``` to exit.
+Hit ```ctrl-x``` to exit.

 3. Still on the remote server (masternode):